rmsk2/Hello_Foenix256_Jr/testprogs.md

 The file `mouse.asm` contains a program which visualizes the mouse messages the kernel sends when a mouse attached to the PS/2 port of the F256 K is moved or its buttons are clicked.
 It can be built by `make mouse` and its target address is also $4000 from where it can be `call`ed in Basic.
-As the F256 Jr. uses the PS2/2 port for the keyboard, this program will only run on the F256 K. I have tried to use a USB mouse together with several USB to PS/2 adapters but none of the adapters has worked.
-Using a real PS/2 mouse worked.
+As the F256 Jr. uses the PS2/2 port for the keyboard, this program will only run on the F256 K. I was able to use an optical USB mouse together with a USB to PS/2 adapter but this worked only with one of my mice.
+Using a real PS/2 mouse always worked.

 The makefile generates the binary `mouse.bin` which can be executed from address $4000 after being loaded by `bload "mouse.bin", $4000` from BASIC or after uploading via USB using the command